jhpyle/docassemble/demo.md

   "Mandatory" sections like this one are evaluated in the order they appear in the question file.
 ---
+code: |
+  if client.is_plaintiff and client not in case.plaintiff.elements:
+    case.plaintiff.append(client)
+  if client not in case.defendant.elements and not client.is_plaintiff and client.is_defendant:
+    case.defendant.append(client)
+  case.plaintiff.there_are_any = True
+  case.defendant.there_are_any = True
+---
 progress: 100
 question: |